craigthomas/CoCo3C/README.md

     Software without prior written authorization from the Gnome Foundation or Bitstream Inc., respectively.
 For further information, contact: fonts at gnome dot org.

+This project makes use of the MinUnit C testing framework under the following license agreement from http://www.jera.com/techinfo/jtns/jtn002.html:

+    You may use the code in this tech note for any purpose, with the understanding that it comes with NO WARRANTY.